-Despite my belief that you only need one foam roller, I decided to purchase the Rumble Roller (also a foam roller) to test whether it is as good as some of the reports have suggested, or whether it is just all hype.
+Despite my belief that you only need one foam roller, I decided to purchase the Rumble Roller to test whether it is as good as some of the reports have suggested, or whether it is just all hype.

 If you’re interested in either buying the Rumble Roller or looking for another myofascial release tool to take your massaging to the next level, this post is for you.

 The Rumble Roller is a foam roller designed to release muscle tightness and deep knots in the body that most other foam rollers can’t.